YahyaS3d/courses-management-system/README.md

 1. Start the server: `npm start`
 2. Open a web browser and go to: `http://localhost:3001`
+3. routes are display in the guide page as buttons - the user can navigate easy through it

 ## Folder And File Structure
 - `server.js`: Entry point for the Node.js application